The Bankrate promise

 Once you’ve answered the big question of how much money you need to buy a house, it’s time to answer another one: how to get ready to make the actual purchase.
 Here are some steps to take to prepare to buy a home.

-Take a look at all your expenses – your car payment, outstanding student loans, monthly transportation and food costs, utilities and more – to create a realistic budget.
-Many experts recommend following the 28/36 percent rule, with which you should spend no more than 28 percent of your gross monthly income on housing and no more than 36 percent total on debt, including your housing costs.
+- Create a budget: Take a look at all your expenses to create a realistic budget.
+Many experts recommend following the 28/36 percent rule, in which you should spend no more than 28 percent of your gross monthly income on housing and no more than 36 percent total on debt.

-You’ll typically need at least 3 percent of the purchase price of the home as a down payment.
-Keep in mind that you’ll need to put at least 20 percent down to avoid having to pay for mortgage insurance, however.
-Don’t let the mortgage insurance cost scare you, though.
-With a conventional loan, you’ll be able to eliminate that pesky fee after you’ve accumulated 20 percent equity in the property, which happens both through payments and through an appreciation in value.
+- Save for a down payment: You’ll typically need at least 3 percent of the purchase price of the home as a down payment.
+Keep in mind that to avoid having to pay for mortgage insurance, though, you’ll likely need to put at least 20 percent down.

-Getting preapproved by a lender for a mortgage is helpful when shopping for a home.
-Not only does it make you a more serious buyer to sellers, but it also provides you with a better idea of how much home you can truly afford.
+- Shop for a lender: Getting preapproved by a lender for a mortgage makes you a more serious potential buyer to sellers and provides you with a better idea of how much home you can truly afford.
 Start by shopping around and getting quotes from at least three lenders.

-Home prices may be rising, but that doesn’t mean your budget can, too.
-From being willing to give up on a garage as a must-have to ditching the need for a finished basement, buying a home might require you to bargain with yourself.
+- Be willing to compromise: With home prices on the rise, you may need to give up on amenities like a garage or a finished basement as a must-have.
 Remember that once you own the property, you can always work to make improvements and upgrades in the future.